Understanding Hydration Errors

 Error: A tree hydrated but some attributes of the server rendered HTML didn't match the client properties...

-Translation: "What you rendered on the server isn't what React expected on the client."
+This means what you rendered on the server isn't what React expected on the client.

 Understanding Next.js component types helps prevent hydration errors.